 - School of Engineering Summer Undergraduate Internship Award

 - PITT PACC Graduate Fellowship

-I collaborate with all of the Pittsburgh faculty on the ATLAS experiment.
+I collaborate with the Pittsburgh faculty on the ATLAS experiment.
 They are Professor Joe Boudreau and Professor Jim Mueller.
-For VP1 I collaborate with Prof. Boudreau and Dr. Riccardo-Maria Bianchi.
-We also share our ATLAS Tier-3 computing center located in the basement of Allen Hall.
+We share our ATLAS Tier-3 computing center located in the basement of Allen Hall.